Jenny Uglow: Biographies

-Uglow's biographies have been particularly praised for their vivid, detailed recreation of the time and place in which their subjects lived.
+Uglow's biographies have always been particularly praised for their vivid, detailed recreation of the time and place in which their subjects lived.
 "No one gives us the feel of past life as she does" writes A. S. Byatt of Nature's Engraver: A Life of Thomas Bewick, and a review of The Lunar Men in The Observer claims "never has the eighteenth century come so much to life."
-Reviewing Hogarth: A Life and a World, Peter Ackroyd wrote, "She depicts the city at first hand, almost as if she herself had been wandering through Hogarth's engravings."
-Frances Spalding considers Nature's Engraver to be "immeasurably enriched by Uglow's canny grasp of period detail."
-David Chandler, however, complains that "Uglow tends to amass detail on quotable detail, when sometimes one would like a little more taut synthesis, more interrogation of those details."
+Her book on Gilbert White was described in The Observer as ”A glorious celebration of curiosity and nature.”